SamuelAlmanza/note_taking_app/README.md

 To start the app:
 1. Install from requirements.txt
 2. Run your mysql server
-3. Update your server information in the source code
+3. Update your server information in the source code:

-# DATABASE FUNCTIONS STARTS
+DATABASE FUNCTIONS STARTS
 conn = mysql.connector.connect(
   host="localhost",
   port=3306,